 - ensuring accurate record keeping

-When a problem arises, the SSC is notified and ISUtrecht’s academic concerns procedure begins.
-This procedure is comparable with the Dutch cycle of Handelingsgericht Werken; and it is a whole school process, which includes the teachers, SSC, ELA specialist, leadership, and parents.
+When a problem arises, the secondary SSC is notified and ISUtrecht’s concerns procedure begins, if applicable.
+This procedure is comparable with the Dutch cycle of Handelingsgericht Werken; and it is a whole programme (MYP, DP) process, which includes the teachers, SSC, ELA specialist, leadership, and parents.

 The SSC is linked to many outside school services (professionals, Dutch agencies) to support the students.
-Additionally, the SSC is linked to a school counsellor as the school’s specialist advisor.
-She can, where necessary:
+Additionally, the SSC is linked to a school counsellor, who is the school’s specialist advisor.
+The school counsellor advises the SSC, advises on testing procedures and also prepares recommendations for support.

 Mentors are also an integral part of student support.
 All secondary students will be assigned a mentor who will provide pastoral support.
 The mentors’ duties include: